autocrossblog/autocrossblog_astro/src/content/post/2011-04-05-san-diego-national-tour-autocross-runs.md

 ---
-layout: post
+publishDate: 2011-04-05T00:52:19+00:00
-title: San Diego National Tour Autocross Runs
+title: "San Diego National Tour Autocross Runs"
-date: '2011-04-05T00:52:19+00:00'
-last_modified_at: 2024-11-15T12:15:17-06:00
-permalink: san-diego-national-tour-autocross-runs
-image:
-categories: [ 350z, nissan, setup, nationaltour, scca, video ]
-description: Explore the basics of car suspension tuning through this novice's journey, starting with Carroll Smith's renowned book, Tune to Win.
+excerpt: "Explore the basics of car suspension tuning through this novice's journey, starting with Carroll Smith's renowned book, Tune to Win."
+author: chris
+url: 'san-diego-national-tour-autocross-runs'
+tags:  [ 350z, nissan, setup, nationaltour, scca, video ]
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So here we are, one day after the tour and I have all 6 of my runs squared away on video.
 Now to get them blogged about, in order of course.